Why a Four-Day Week Increases Productivity

 four-day-work-week-productivity

-The concept of a four-day working week has been floating around for some time now, and it's steadily catching on in modern workplaces.
+The concept of a four-day working week in the UK has been steadily catching on as more progressive companies recognise its benefits.
 Before looking at how to implement a four-day work week, it's important to understand why it has been beneficial to businesses and workers alike.

 We’ve all been the victim of the Sunday night blues, and experienced the rip in the space–time continuum that makes time speed up exponentially the moment 5.00pm on Friday hits and slow right down again come Monday morning.
 Just as you get into the swing of the weekend and feel like you can properly relax… It’s time to set your alarm for the new week, and so it goes, week after week, ad infinitum.
 How many times have you got up on Sunday morning convinced that just one more day and you’d skip into work smiling and ready for action?
 We’ve all been there.